tvteamup/TVTBridge/README.md

 });
 ```

+### [CLIENT ONLY] playerActionRequested
+Fires when the game platform forwards a request for player action from the host to a
+client.
+The prompt is an arbitrary map of strings to values, used to clarify what
+action is being requested.

-### playerAction
+### [HOST ONLY] playerAction
-Fires when the game host forwards a player's action from the client to the host.
+Fires when the game platform forwards a player's action from the client to the host.
 The player action itself is an arbitrary object that can be defined by your
 game as needed.
 Along with the action, the event detail will also include the
 origin's playerID.
+Optionally, the event detail may also contain a context
+string, used to identify what prompt the player is responding to.

 #### Example:
 ```js